kulvind3r/GamingGaiden/Readme.md

 - [Gaming Stastics & Other Features](https://youtu.be/gIqdKGoQDGM)

 ## Vs Steam, Playnite etc.
+For purely tracking play time, Gaming Gaiden has much more features than the above launchers.
+Ease of use with Emulators is much higher.
+You don't need to add each emulated game individually.
+HWiNFO integration and lightweight background process that you can launch and forget are other important ones.

+Biggest feature though are the stastics that it generates from your data.
 The launchers do time tracking at best as a side feature.
 Gaming Gaiden is designed to give you insights to your hobby.
 It's stastics feature will answer questions like
 - *Are you really gaming for same hours as you used to?
 Is your beloved hobby still alive?*
 - *Are you playing too much, is gaming affecting your life?*
 - *Did you play enough games / enough hours since you bought that new PC to justify it's cost?*